andrpick/AiDD-Final-Project---IU-Campus-Resource-Hub/docs/context/PRD_COMPLETE.md

 ```
 approved → cancelled (by requester/admin)
 approved → completed (after booking end time passes)
+approved → in_progress (computed status when current time is between start and end times)
 ```

 **Status Values:**
 - `approved` - Booking has been created and approved automatically (default status)
+- `in_progress` - Computed status when current time is between start_datetime and end_datetime (displayed as "In Progress")
 - `cancelled` - Booking has been cancelled by requester or admin
 - `completed` - Booking has passed its end time (used for review eligibility)

+**Display Status:**
+- Bookings display "In Progress" when current time is between start and end times
+- "In Progress" is a computed status (not stored in database)
+- Database still stores 'approved', 'cancelled', or 'completed'
+- Display status is computed dynamically based on current time

 ### 3.5 Messaging System